Saaremaa Shipping Company

 Saaremaa Shipping Company (Saaremaa Laevakompanii, SLK) was a company which served the main sea routes between the Estonian mainland and its two major islands, Saaremaa and Hiiumaa.
 Since 1 October 2016 these routes have been operated by TS Laevad.
 SLK was declared bankrupt in November 2018.

 SLK's three sister ships "Saaremaa", "Hiiumaa" and "Muhumaa" were sold to Elb-Link in Germany.
 They were sold again in 2018 to service routes in eastern Canada.

+Termination of bankruptcy proceedings

+In May 2026, the Pärnu County Court approved the final report and terminated the bankruptcy proceedings of Saaremaa Shipping Company (AS Saaremaa Laevakompanii) in case no. 2-18-14646/239, formally concluding the bankruptcy process in Estonia.
+Following the decision, the company was reported in Estonian media as having exited bankruptcy proceedings.